mudler/LocalAI/docs/content/howtos/easy-setup-docker-gpu.md

 {{% notice Note %}}
 - You will need about 10gb of RAM Free
-- You will need about 15gb of space free on C drive for ``Docker-compose``
+- You will need about 15gb of space free on C drive for ``Docker compose``
 {{% /notice %}}

-We are going to run `LocalAI` with `docker-compose` for this set up.
+We are going to run `LocalAI` with `Docker compose` for this set up.

 Lets clone `LocalAI` with git.